 Can sate and relieve, and reset the rut

-Tampering with old strictures that separate
+Tampering with strictures, old and divisive

 You set rivals to their peace-making